Bonnie and Clyde: Ambush and deaths

-At approximately 9:15 am on May 23, the posse was still concealed in the bushes and almost ready to give up when they heard a vehicle approaching at high speed.
+At approximately 9:15 a.m. on May 23, the posse members were still concealed in the bushes and almost ready to give up when they heard a vehicle approaching at high speed.
 In their official report, they stated they had persuaded Methvin to position his truck on the shoulder of the road that morning.
 They hoped Barrow would stop to speak with him, putting his vehicle close to the posse's position in the bushes.
-The vehicle proved to be the Ford V8 with Barrow at the wheel and he slowed down as hoped.
+The vehicle proved to be the Ford V8 with Barrow at the wheel, and he slowed down as hoped.
 The six lawmen opened fire while the vehicle was still moving.
 Oakley fired first, probably before any order to do so.
-Barrow was shot in the head and died instantly from Oakley's first shot and Hinton reported hearing Parker scream.
-The officers fired about 130 rounds, emptying each of their weapons into the car.
-The two had survived several bullet wounds over the years in their confrontations with the law.
-On this day, any of Bonnie Parker's and Clyde Barrow's wounds would have proven to be fatal.
+Barrow was shot in the head, dying instantly from Oakley's first bullet, while Hinton reported hearing Parker scream.
+The officers fired about 130 rounds overall, emptying their guns.
+Any number of the wounds Barrow and Parker suffered would have been fatal.
+The gunfire was allegedly so loud that the posse were temporarily deaf all afternoon.

 According to statements made by Hinton and Alcorn:

 Each of us six officers had a shotgun and an automatic rifle and pistols.
 We opened fire with the automatic rifles.
 They were emptied before the car got even with us.
 Then we used shotguns.
 There was smoke coming from the car, and it looked like it was on fire.
 After shooting the shotguns, we emptied the pistols at the car, which had passed us and ran into a ditch about 50 yards on down the road.
 It almost turned over.
 We kept shooting at the car even after it stopped.
 We weren't taking any chances.

-Film footage taken by one of the deputies immediately after the ambush shows 112 bullet holes in the vehicle, of which around one quarter struck the couple.
-The official report by parish coroner J. L. Wade listed 17 entrance wounds on Barrow's body and 26 on that of Parker, including several headshots to each and one that had severed Barrow's spinal column.
-Undertaker C. F. "Boots" Bailey had difficulty embalming the bodies because of all the bullet holes.
+Film footage taken by one of the deputies immediately after the ambush showed 112 bullet holes in the vehicle, of which around thirty struck the couple.
+The official report by parish coroner J. L. Wade listed seventeen entrance wounds on Barrow's body and twenty-six on Parker's, including several head shots to each and one that had severed Barrow's spinal column.
+C. F. "Boots" Bailey, the local undertaker, had difficulty embalming the bodies because of all the bullet holes.

-The perpetrators had more than a dozen guns and several thousand rounds of ammunition in the Ford, including 100 20-round BAR magazines.
+The couple had more than a dozen guns and several thousand rounds of ammunition in the Ford, including 100 20-round BAR magazines.